 It’s more uncomfortable to sneeze now than before because of the pandemic.
 Anxious thoughts can make you think that you’re already infected with the coronavirus.
-However, if COVID-19 and allergies have similar symptoms, it can be hard to jump to conclusions.
-In this article, we’ll help you identify the difference between these two conditions.
+However, respiratory issues, such as coughing and sneezing, are symptoms of various health conditions.
+Before you jump to conclusions, read this article to identify the differences between COVID-19 and allergies.

 The common symptoms between allergies and COVID

 COVID is a highly contagious disease with flu-like symptoms.
-That‘s why most of us become wary every time we encounter someone sneezing or coughing.
-Without a cure at the moment, it’s worth being cautious by checking out the common symptoms between a simple allergy and COVID below:
+That‘s why most of us are wary every time we encounter someone sneezing or coughing.
+It’s worth being cautious by understanding the common symptoms between seasonal allergies and COVID below:

 - Shortness of breath

 The common symptoms of COVID-19 are mild at first which makes it hard to detect.
 Some people don’t show any symptoms at all.
 However, there are certain symptoms that can help us differentiate the two conditions.

 Coronavirus disease or COVID-19 is caused by a type of coronavirus that had not been seen in humans prior to 2019.
 The symptoms are mild, but the complications make it worse for certain individuals, especially those who are immunocompromised.
 The virus targets the lungs and causes the spread of inflammation in the respiratory system.